dinebennett/hierarchical-search/README.md

 * Google Fonts for custom fonts
 * Github and Github Pages (doh!)

-### Wishlist

-* Add footer and mention images and "inspired by" ao.com
-* More comments in code

 ### Limitations

 **Due to time restrictions my demo has the following limitations:**